-Education Management Service: Employees, who are school principals on salary levels 8 to 12 and deputy principals.
+Education Management Service: Employees, who are office based educators on salary levels 8 to 12.

 Executing Authority: The President, a Minister, Premier or Member of the Executive Council.

 Feedback: Objective and timely information by the manager/supervisor on the employee's performance against set expectations and standards, understood by the employee, and aimed at improving performance